Emergency services

 We advise:

-Exercise a high degree of caution in the Dominican Republic due to high levels of violent crime.
+Exercise a high degree of caution in the Dominican Republic due to the threat of violent crime.

 Call 911.